ggeerraarrdd/shelfie/README.md

 # Shelfie

-Library Management System using Tkinter in Python
+A library management system using Tkinter in Python

 ## Description